 Dual n-back gets exponentially harder whenever you move up a level.
 In line with the methodology used in scientific studies, a well-designed dual n-back app will automatically move you up and down the n-back levels such that you will be maximally challenged at every moment.

 Remember that the goal is not to try and achieve the highest possible n-back level.
 This would only tempt you to apply mnemonic tricks, which reduce the strain on your working memory and thus undermine the very effects you are trying to achieve: an increase in intelligence.
-Instead, aim for feeling maximally challenged, exhausted, and frustrated: That’s when you will be growing fastest.
+Instead, aim for feeling maximally challenged, exhausted, and frustrated: That’s when you will be growing the fastest.

 Ready to Try?
 Take the N-Back Challenge!